An Implemention of Two-Phase Image Segmentation using the Split Bregman Method: The Segmentation Model

 and rewrite the energy in terms of the level set function

 in which $H_{\epsilon}$ is a regularized Heaviside function.
-The first integral in \eqref{eq:chan-vese} approximates the perimeter term in \eqref{eq:two-phase}, and the second integral approximates the data fidelity terms in \eqref{eq:two-phase}.
-A minimizer of \eqref{eq:chan-vese} is computed by starting from a given initial level set function $\varphi_0(x)$ and using the following time-dependent partial differential equation (PDE) to evolve $\varphi(x)$,
+The first integral in~\eqref{eq:chan-vese} approximates the perimeter term in~\eqref{eq:two-phase}, and the second integral approximates the data fidelity terms in~\eqref{eq:two-phase}.
+A minimizer of~\eqref{eq:chan-vese} is computed by starting from a given initial level set function $\phi_0(x)$ and using the following time-dependent partial differential equation (PDE) to evolve $\phi(x)$,

-Eqn \eqref{eq:chan-vese-evolution} is a gradient descent evolution for the energy \eqref{eq:chan-vese}.
-A stable and efficient numerical discretization and implementation of the PDE \eqref{eq:chan-vese-evolution} requires care, and computing the solution can be slow. \\
+Equation~\eqref{eq:chan-vese-evolution} is a gradient descent evolution for the energy~\eqref{eq:chan-vese}.
+A stable and efficient numerical discretization and implementation of the PDE~\eqref{eq:chan-vese-evolution} requires care, and computing the solution can be slow.

-Chan, Esedoglu and Nikolova note in \cite{chan:ese} that the following evolution equation
+Chan, Esedoglu and Nikolova note in~\cite{chan:ese} that the following evolution equation

-has the same stationary points as the equation \eqref{eq:chan-vese-evolution}, and it can be used to compute a solution $\Omega_1 = \{x: u(x) < \mu\}, \ \Omega_2 = \{x: u(x) > \mu\}$ ($\mu>0$ is some threshold) to the two-phase segmentation problem.
-Eqn \eqref{eq:u-pde-evolution} is the gradient descent evolution for the following energy
+has the same stationary points as Equation~\eqref{eq:chan-vese-evolution}, and it can be used to compute a solution $\Omega_1 = \{x: u(x) < \mu\}, \ \Omega_2 = \{x: u(x) > \mu\}$ ($\mu>0$ is some threshold) to the two-phase segmentation problem.
+Equation~\eqref{eq:u-pde-evolution} is the gradient descent evolution for the following energy